Sciss/AudioFile/README.md

 Using an asynchronous file I/O is around 26% slower than synchronous I/O (on JVM).

 For all further information, please refer to the API docs.
 They can be created with `sbt doc`.

+## change log

+- v2.2.0: adds Scala.js support and asynchronous API.
+The base package was renamed from `de.sciss.synth.io` to `de.sciss.audiofile`.